 The ideal targeted delivery vehicle

-The main obstacle to gene delivery is that the therapeutic genetic material becomes degraded once injected or applied systemically to an organism.
+The main obstacle to nucleic acid delivery is that the therapeutic genetic material becomes degraded once injected or applied systemically to an organism.
 Furthermore, nucleic acids are large molecular constructs that cannot be easily endocytosed or passively absorbed by cells.
 To overcome these challenges, LNPs have been developed to encapsulate and protect nucleic acids at high encapsulation efficiency.
 Also, LNPs are broadly applicable because they are taken up through a nearly-ubiquitous endogenous pathway.
 Their low toxicity allows them to be used with challenging cell types and to be translated from in vitro to in vivo studies.

 | PUBLICATIONS |